rbucks/pelican-uptime/README.md

 # Development
-Run this in a tab in Terminal
+Run this command to create a development server that automatically compiles updates to the static source files and serves the output.

 ```bash
 $ pelican -lr content -o docs -s pelicanconf.py